SENATE PASSES BILLS TO HELP TAXPAYERS

 On New York State’s tax filing deadline, the state Senate today passed legislation that would expedite payment of income tax refunds and simplify STAR property tax relief filings for senior citizens.

-A bill sponsored by Senator Kemp Hannon (R-C-I, Garden City) would simplify the renewal process senior citizens follow when applying for the school tax relief exemption.
-The measure (S.1920) allows senior citizens previously approved for STAR exemptions and who have elected not to participate in the income verification program to file a simplified renewal application annually.
+Bill S.1920 would simplify the renewal process senior citizens follow when applying for the school tax relief exemption.
+The measure allows senior citizens previously approved for STAR exemptions and who have elected not to participate in the income verification program to file a simplified renewal application annually.

 The bills have been sent to the Assembly.